regulated/Strength-Sheets/README.md

-This is a template for two workout programs
+This is a template for a workout program structured around the principles of daily undulating periodization.
+There are four main lifts that alternate between three different days of low volume, medium volume, and high volume.
+The program lets you enter your current one rep max on each of the lifts and creates a program for you based on the percentages of the maxes.